cleygraf/paas/script.md

 ## Introduce gitlab

+Left side of slide "Introduction"

 ## DevOps lifecycle with GitLab

+Right side of slide "Introduction"

 - Plan - Regardless of your process, GitLab provides powerful planning tools to keep everyone synchronized: GitLab helps teams organize, plan, align and track project work to ensure teams are working on the right things at the right time and maintain end to end visibility and traceability of issues throughout the delivery lifecycle from idea to production.\